Unpacking Black Hole Complementarity: Violating entanglement monogamy?

 This thought experiment results in a failure of descriptive complementarity.
-We have large amounts of entanglement between the late radiation and the early radiation, while simultaneously also having large amounts of entanglement between the late radiation with interior modes.
-All these three quantum systems can be located on a single spacelike slice that smoothly traverses the horizon.
-Thus, we have a violation of monogamy on one spacelike slice.
-This means the exterior and infalling descriptions taken together contradict quantum mechanics.
-Thus, descriptive complementarity is false in this scenario.
+We have large amounts of entanglement between the late radiation and the early radiation, while also having large amounts of entanglement between the late radiation and interior modes.
+All these three quantum systems can be located, according to the infalling description, on a single spacelike slice that smoothly traverses the horizon (see section~\ref{sec:clone}).
+This violates monogamy.
+The exterior and infalling descriptions taken descriptively seriously, contradict quantum mechanics.

-Operational complementarity continues to succeed.~\cite{harlow2013quantum} have argued that if an observer attempts to perform the AMPS experiment, they will fail because the task of distilling the entanglement between the early and the late radiation will almost certainly take much longer than the evaporation time of the black hole, thus destroying any modes behind the horizon that would allow us to observe a violation of monogamy.
+Operational complementarity continues to succeed. \textcites{harlow2013quantum} argued that if Bob attempts to perform the AMPS experiment, he will fail because the task of distilling the entanglement between the early and late radiation will take much longer than the evaporation time of the black hole, thus destroying any modes behind the horizon that would allow us to observe a violation of monogamy.
 The argument for this is based on computational complexity theory.
-A strengthened version of Harlow and Hayden's argument was given by Aaronson,\footnote{Aaronson has not published this argument; see~\cite[pp. 48-49]{RevModPhys.88.015002} for a version in print.} who has shown that if the task of distilling the Hawking radiation---the so-called Hawking distillation problem---could be performed efficiently---i.e., in a time that is polynomial in the entropy of black hole---then a complexity-theoretic conjecture that is widely believed to be true, and widely employed in the security proofs for cryptographic protocols, would be false.\footnote{See~\cite{kim2020ghost} for an important recent strengthening of the result.} Therefore, our observer cannot see a direct violation of entanglement monogamy, for the black hole would have finished evaporating before they are ready to jump in and compare their distilled state with the modes behind the horizon.
-(They could try to collect and manage all the physical processes that occur during the final phase of evaporation, but that would require the observer to access Planck-scale physics, for in the final stages of evaporation, the horizon intersects with the singularity.)
+A strengthened version of Harlow and Hayden's argument was given by Aaronson,\footnote{Aaronson hasn't published this argument; see~\parencite[pp. 48-9]{RevModPhys.88.015002} for a version in print.} who showed that if the task of distilling the Hawking radiation could be performed efficiently---that is, in a time that is polynomial in the entropy of black hole---then a complexity-theoretic conjecture that is widely believed to be true, and widely employed in the security proofs for cryptographic protocols, would be false.
+Therefore, Bob cannot see a direct violation of entanglement monogamy, for the black hole would finish evaporating before he is ready to jump in and compare his distilled state with the modes behind the horizon.